google/fscrypt/README.md

 which starts processes that access the user's home directory during their session.

+`pam_fscrypt.so` accepts several options:

-To make `pam_fscrypt.so` print debugging messages to the system log, add the `debug` option.
+* `debug`: print additional debug messages to the syslog.
 All hook types accept this option.

+* `unlock_only`: only unlock directories (at log-in); don't also lock them (at log-out).
+This is only relevant for the "session" hook.
+Note that in `fscrypt` v0.2.9 and earlier, unlock-only was the default behavior, and `lock_policies` needed to be specified to enable locking.

 ### Allowing `fscrypt` to check your login passphrase